 I eat A LOT of chicken breast.
 To be able to eat chicken this often, I have come up with a lot of different tasty chicken recipes.
 I have already shared a few chicken recipes on the blog, but today I wanted to show you how to bake chicken breast in the oven.

 I usually cook 4-5 breasts at a time and store them in zip-lock bags in the fridge until I need them.
 They will keep fresh for about three days.

-You can see how i bake the perfect chicken breast in this short video or read the step-by-step description below:
+You can see how I bake the perfect juicy chicken breasts in the video at the end of the post or read the step-by-step description below.

 How to bake chicken breast in the oven

 If you follow these 3 super easy steps, you will end up with a perfectly baked chicken breast every time:

 Cut away any visible fat from the boneless skinless chicken breasts.
 I always use a pair of scissors for this as it’s much easier than using a knife.